 Aging and Vaginal Elasticity

-Nobody remains forever young regardless of how much you can try to retain your youthful looks.
+Nobody remains forever young regardless of how much you can try to retain your youthful looks or restore tight vagina.
 As you age, your skin and muscles – not just the vagina’s – start to lose their elasticity with each passing year.
 The loss of firmness and strength of these muscles leads to a flappy fanny and can be interpreted by most as being ‘loose’.
 It is therefore more likely for a 40-year-old adult woman to experience vaginal looseness than it is for a 21-year-old girl.

 Your Lifestyle and Vaginal Elasticity